zshi719/2025-Data-24100/project_assignments/part_4.md

 This document outlines the requirements for the next part of our data serving API.

-### Coding Standards
+### Coding standards

-During the quarter, you will be expected to adhere to the coding s- You should never load the entire dataset into a dataframe.
-You need to use sql commands to only select the relevant data.tandards found [here](https://github.com/dsi-clinic/the-clinic/blob/main/coding-standards/coding-standards.md) and we will frequently use [this rubric](https://github.com/dsi-clinic/the-clinic/blob/main/rubrics/final-technical-cleanup.md) as a checklist for your code.
+During the quarter, you will be expected to adhere to the coding standards found [here](https://github.com/dsi-clinic/the-clinic/blob/main/coding-standards/coding-standards.md), and we will frequently use [this rubric](https://github.com/dsi-clinic/the-clinic/blob/main/rubrics/final-technical-cleanup.md) as a checklist for your code.

 ### Branches